Troy-Osborne/MinetestSpells/README.md

 A very early minetest spell library.
-Only a day old at this point.
-Mostly just an excercise to brush up on Lua and learn the minetest engine
+Mostly just an excercise to brush up on Lua and learn the minetest engine.
+Hopefully becomes a worthwhile mod eventually but still have many Minetest conventions to brush up on

-At the moment the mana is on persistant and spells are only called from scrolls.
+At the moment spells are only called from scrolls.

 Added Functions useful for implementing a variety of spells